harris-2374/srmjg/README.md

         $ conda activate srmjgenv
         $ conda install -c ajharris_2374 srmjg

-# Dependencies:
+# Dependencies
 Pandas is the only required dependency, but if you plan to use Excel files (.xlsx) you will also need openpyxl.
 Below are commands for conda enviornments and python virtual environments.

     $ conda install python=3.9.5 pandas openpyxl
     - or -
     $ pip install -r requirements.txt

-# Input file format:
+# Input file format
 srmjg takes a tab or comma delimited file with five required column headers.
 Each row represents an individual mapping event, so this can be used to make mass job files with a combination of reference-query pairs.

 | QueryID | QueryLibID | QueryRun | QueryR1 | QueryR2 | ReferenceID | ReferencePath |